 He starts to divert the plane to the nearest airport.

-PAN PAN PAN is an international term, used to notify ATC of an urgent situation.
+PAN PAN PAN is an international term used to notify Air Traffic Control of an urgent situation.

 It’s one step below declaring MAYDAY.